apetkau/microbial-informatics-2014/labs/core-snp/Answers.md

 | 2                | 28              | ![output-10-subsample.jpg](images/output-10-subsample.jpg)     |
 | 5                | 10              | ![output-10-subsample-5.jpg](images/output-10-subsample-5.jpg) |

-The difference between the tree where the minimum coverage is 2 the tree where the minimum coverage is 5 is that with a minimum coverage of 5 the tree looks a bit flatter since there are less positions avaiable to differentiate some of the samples.
+The difference between the tree where the minimum coverage is 2 and the tree where the minimum coverage is 5 is that with a minimum coverage of 5 the tree appears a bit flatter since there are less positions avaiable to differentiate some of the samples.

 Question 2
 ----------